GoogleChrome/developer.chrome.com/site/en/blog/webassembly-debug/index.md

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/AXC6Bckkc9hmT7Ga8LS5.png", alt="A screenshot of the previously limited WebAssembly debugging support in
             Chrome DevTools.", width="800", height="390" %}

-While this works with any WebAssembly module and helps somewhat with debugging small, isolated functions, it’s not very practical for larger apps where the mapping between the disassembled code and your sources is less obvious.
+While this works with any WebAssembly module and helps somewhat with debugging small, isolated functions, it's not very practical for larger apps where the mapping between the disassembled code and your sources is less obvious.

 ### A temporary workaround